Mini factsheet: Vitamin B12

 There are two main forms of B12:

-The best sources include yeast extract (Marmite/Vegemite), nutritional yeast flakes with B12, B12-fortified vegan milks, B12-fortified vegan yoghurts and desserts, B12-fortified breakfast cereals and B12-fortified margarine.
+The best food sources include yeast extract (Marmite/Vegemite), nutritional yeast flakes with B12, B12-fortified vegan milks, B12-fortified breakfast cereals and B12-fortified margarine.
 Fermented soya foods and seaweeds don’t provide a reliable source of B12.

-Top up a few times a week with a supplement to ensure you’re getting enough.
-A well-planned, varied vegan diet, including B12 fortified foods and supplements, not only meets your requirements but provides a healthier source than meat or dairy, setting you up for a healthy old age.
+A well-planned, varied vegan diet, including B12 fortified foods and regular supplements, not only will meet your requirements but provide a healthier source than meat or dairy, setting you up for a healthy old age.